ed-conte/cornell-irt-website/design-plan/design-journey.md

 > Plan the user interview which you'll use to identify the goals of your site's audience.
 > You may use the interview template below and revise it as much as you desire.

 **User Interview Briefing & Consent:** "Hi, I am a student at Cornell University.
-I'm currently taking a class on web design and for a project, I am designing the website for the IRT sub-organization of the Cornell Economics Society.
+I'm currently taking a class on web design and for a project, I am designing the website for Joel Pang, the president of the IRT sub-organization of the Cornell Economics Society.
 I'm trying to learn more about the people that might use this site.
 May I ask you a few questions?
 It will take about 10 minutes.
 You are free to quit at any time."

 1. Please tell me a bit about yourself.
 You may omit any personal or private information.

+2. Recall the last time you visited an organization’s website.
+What on that site stood out to you?
+   a.
+What did you like about it?
+What didn’t you like?

+3. Walk me through your process of examining the last organization website you visited.
+   a.
+Describe the navigation process?
+Which pages did you visit first?

+4. When looking to join a new campus club or organization, do you seek out information about the organization before applying?
+   a.
+If yes, what information were you specifically looking for?
+How did you access that information?

+5. Is there any information that you feel is often missing or underrepresented by your sources?

+6. Can you recall a time when you faced challenges or difficulties when trying to find information about a Cornell club?
+What were these challenges or difficulties you faced?

+7. Recall a Cornell club you wanted to be a part of but did not end up joining.
+What factors kept you from participating?

-2. What is your relationship with IRT?
+8. What is your relationship with IRT?

-3. How did you learn of IRT?
+9. How did you learn of IRT?

-4. What were your intentions when you originally sought to learn more about IRT?
+10. What were your intentions when you originally sought to learn more about IRT?

-5. What would you be most interested in knowing about IRT?
+11. What would you be most interested in knowing about IRT?

-6. What do you consider the most valuable resources offered by IRT?
+12. What do you consider the most valuable resources offered by IRT?

-...

-n.
-What haven't I asked you today that you think would be valuable for me to know?
+13. What haven't I asked you today that you think would be valuable for me to know?

 **After the interview:** "This was really helpful.
 Thank you so much for agreeing to speak with me today.
 Have a great day!"